Clinical Research Core

 - Five overnight rooms with fully equipped bathrooms

-- Lounge with TV/DVD/computer games
+- Lounge with TV/DVD/video games

 - Nursing station